robohydra/robohydra/docs/head/heads/index.md

   present.
 * `responses` (optional): an array of responses to send to the client (round-robin by default, but see `repeatMode`).
-Each response in the array can contain the properties `content`, `contentType` and `statusCode`.
+Each response in the array can contain the properties `content`, `contentType`, `headers` and `statusCode`.
 For each of these properties that is not given, the head's property is used instead.
 While this property is optional, either this or `content` must be present.
 * `path` (optional): the regular expression matching URL paths to be handled by this head.
 Defaults to `/.*` if not present.
 * `contentType` (optional): the value for the `Content-Type` header in the response.
 If not present and content is an object, defaults to `application/json`.
+* `headers` (optional): extra headers to set in the response.
+The `contentType` property has precedence over the possible value of the `Content-Type` header passed in this property.
 * `statusCode` (optional): the status code for the response.
 By default it's 200.
 * `repeatMode` (optional): the way RoboHydra will repeat the responses